act65/act65.github.io/_posts/inbetween-posts/2020-08-18-what-makes-something-true.md

 Given the 5 postulates of Euclidian geometry, (basic equality rule, equality through operations, equality based on coincidence, universality of right angles, parallelism) we can derive the Pythagorean theorem, and other familiar 'true' statements, such as the sum of the angles in a triangle is 180 degrees.
 </div>

+The 'truths' proved using deduction will always be true.
+Euclid lived over 2000 years ago, yet his proofs are still true today, and will be true in thousands of years time.
+Nothing can change the truths of deductive reasoning.

 <lside>Bounded resources</lside>
-But, not all statements have known proofs.
-For example, the [Riemann hypothesis](https://en.wikipedia.org/wiki/Riemann_hypothesis) is a statement about the distribution of prime numbers.
-It is not known if this statement is true or false.
+But, not all logical statements have known proofs.
+For example, the [Riemann hypothesis](https://en.wikipedia.org/wiki/Riemann_hypothesis) is a guess about the distribution of prime numbers.
 We have not yet found a proof for the Riemann hypothesis.
+Is this because the statement is false or because we have not yet imagined the correct proof?

-This is a problem of bounded resources.
+We define this problem as a problem of bounded resources.
 We have not yet imagined all the possible proofs.
-Similarly, in chess,

-So mathematics can make statements that are __true__, given a starting point and some rules.
-But, not all statements have known proofs.
+Going back to chess, based on the first move advantage (statistically white wins more often), we could guess that white has a winning strategy (there is some optimal set of moves where it can always win).
+But, to prove this, we would need to imagine all possible games of chess, and all possible responses to each move.

 > However, the real world is not like chess, integers or Euclidean geometry.
 (1.)
 We do not start by agreeing to any rules, (2.) and we have an imperfect view.